hsf-training/hsf-training-theme/README.md

 ## How this repository should be maintained

-Regularly pull from the HSFD styles repository (until we phase it out) and the Carpentries Jekyll theme.
+Regularly pull from the HSF styles repository (until we phase it out) and the Carpentries Jekyll theme.